Tinkerforge/doc/source/Hardware/Bricklets/LCD_16x2.rst

 -----------

-This LCD :ref:`Bricklet <product_overview_bricklets>` is equipped with a 16x2 alphanummeric chars display with blue backlight and three push buttons.
+This LCD :ref:`Bricklet <product_overview_bricklets>` is equipped with a 16x2 alphanummeric character display with blue backlight and three push buttons.
-You can control it by connecting it to a :ref:`Brick <product_overview_bricks>`.
+It can be controlled with :ref:`Bricks <product_overview_bricks>`.
-The API lets you write chars or lines to the LCD, get the state of each button, switch the backlight on or off and configure events for each button.
+The API allows to write characters to the LCD, get the state of the buttons, switch the backlight on or off and configure events for the buttons.

-You can use this bricklet to display any information you like to.
-For example you can use it to display song information on your PC or measured values from other bricklets.
+You can use this bricklet to display text, for example a name of a song that is played on your PC or measurements from other bricklets.

 Technical Specifications
 ------------------------